Well-intentioned product marketing suggestions from a software-loving, crossword-solving Will Shortz fanboy

 This is where NYT should think BIG.

-Super Mario Maker is a great analog.
-It’s Nintendo’s best-selling franchise that allows fans to create their own courses based on the Mario universe, share them online, and play levels designed by other players.
+It’s Nintendo’s best-selling franchise that allows fans to create their own courses based on the Mario universe, share them, and play levels designed by other players.

 Maybe it’s a pipedream (Mario pun intended), but why couldn’t NYT do the same?